DrehanM/PintOperatingSystem/doc/project1.md

 Finally, time/space complexity for each syscall are as follows:
 - HALT & PRACTICE:
-	- Constant time
+	- Constant time.
+No argument dependence.
-	- Constant space
+	- Constant space.
+No argument dependence.
 - EXEC:
-	- Constant time as there are no calls with dependence on the number of children
+	- Constant time as there are no calls with dependence on the number of children.
-	- Linear space in terms of the size of the executed child program.
+	- Linear space in terms of the size of the executing child program.
 - WAIT:
-	- Linear in time on the order of the number of children the calling process has (due to *find_child_ws* loop)
+	- Linear in time on the order of the number of children the calling process has (due to *find_child_ws* search loop)
 	- Constant in time.
-There is allocated data that depends on the parent or target child process.
+There is no allocated data that depends on the parent or target child process.

 # Task 3: File Operation Syscalls